gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.7.3 / 03.02.2018 =
  * Hotfix for import formulas with links to another excel book's sheets
- * Hotfix for datatables with translation
+ * Hotfix for data tables with translation
- * Fix of displaying of sorting icons for tables with multiple header
+ * Fix of displaying of sorting icons for tables with multiple headers
  * Minor issues fix

 = 1.7.2 / 29.01.2018 =
- * Add ability to change / hide label for table's export buttons
+ * Add ability to change/hide label for table's export buttons
  * Add ability to set paper size for PDF export
  * Add new table formula: INDEX
  * Fix of table header position if Auto Width option is enabled
- * Fix of formula calculating for empty cell
+ * Fix of formula calculating for an empty cell
  * Fix of using auto table width with horizontal scroll
- * Fix for displaying of caption for tables with fixed columns
+ * Fix for displaying of a caption for tables with fixed columns
- * Fix for displaying of error message for table import
+ * Fix for displaying of the error message for table import
  * Fix for displaying of merged cells
  * Fix of formulas' parsing during table import from MS Excel
- * Fix of determination of cell index for tables with large count of columns during exporting table to Excell
+ * Fix of determination of cell index for tables with a large count of columns during exporting table to Excell
- * Fix for insert link to table via toolbar
+ * Fix for insert link to the table via the toolbar
  * Update the way of table export to PDF
  * Update usability for table options in admin area